robertlevonyan/android-kex/README.md

 # AndroidKEx

+# NOTE!
+THIS LIBRARY IS DEPRECATED AND WILL NOT BE MAINTAINED.
+ONLY UPDATES FOR CRITICAL ISSUES WILL BE MADE.
+USE ANDROID'S KTX INSTEAD

 | Extensions for Kotlin.
 Use the power of Kotlin to make your code smaller and beautiful. |<img src="https://github.com/robertlevonyan/AndroidKEx/blob/master/Pictures/kex.png?raw=true"  width="500" />|
 |----------------------------------------------------------------------------------------------|-----------|